elegant-scipy/elegant-scipy/markdown/ch1.markdown

 Here, we will use it here to read in tabular data of mixed type.
 It uses the DataFrame type, which is a flexible tabular format based on the data frame object in R.
 For example the data we will read has a column of gene names (strings) and multiple columns of counts (integers), so reading it into a homogeneous array of numbers would be the wrong approach.
-Although NumPy has some support for mixed data types, it is not designed for this use case, and makes subsequent operations harder.
+Although NumPy has some support for mixed data types (called "structured arrays"), it is not primarily designed for this use case, which makes subsequent operations harder than they need to be.

 By reading the data in as a Pandas DataFrame we can let Pandas do all the parsing, then extract out the relevant information and store it in a more efficient data type.
 Here we are just using Pandas briefly to import data.